rungene/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5-more_numbers.c - Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.Prototype: void more_numbers(void);You can only use _putchar three times in your code
 6-print_line.c -  a function that draws a straight line in the terminal.
 8-print_square.c - a function that prints a square, followed by a new line.
+9-fizz_buzz.c -  a program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.